0nandon/2022_CVLAB_WINTER_STUDY/papers/Correspondence/Neighbourhood Consensus Networks.md

 While we have now better local patch descriptors, the matching is still performed by variants of the nearest neighbour assignment in a feature space followed by separate disambiguation stages based on geometric constaints.

-However, this approach has fundamental limitaiton that cannot distinguish r`epetitive patterns or textureless regions.`
+However, this approach has fundamental limitaiton that cannot distinguish `repetitive patterns or textureless regions.`

 In this work, we take a different directino and develope a trainable neural network architecture that disambiguates